stanfordnlp/dspy/components-in-dspy/data-handling/examples.md

 sidebar_position: 1
 ---

-# Examples:DSPy :: Tensor:PyTorch
+# Examples in DSPy

+Like tranditional ML, working in DSPy involves training sets, development sets, and test sets.
+Unlike, say, deep learning, you usually need far fewer labels (if any) to use DSPy effectively.

-Many frameworks have a "core" data structure.
-For example, pandas has dataframes and PyTorch utilizes Tensors.
-In DSPy, we work with **Example**, which are very similar to Python `dict`s but have a few useful utilities.
+The "core" data type for data in DSPy is `Example`.
+DSPy **Examples** are similar to Python `dict`s but have a few useful utilities.
+A major sub-class of `Example` is `Prediction`, which is the return type of DSPy modules.

+**Analogy**: DSPy `Example` is a core data type much the same way that Pandas has dataframes or PyTorch has Tensors.

 ## Creating an `Example`